About Bullseye Pistol

 The Summer Bullseye league, the most informal, shoots on Tuesday nights, using .22 pistols only.
 We shoot two targets of slow fire, then two targets of Timed Fire, and then two targets of Rapid Fire using a .22.
 There are no teams or prizes.
 It is quite informal and it is a good way for new shooters to try out bullseye shooting as well as a way for regulars to keep up or improve their skills.

 The Winter Bulls eye league (two-gun league) shoots on Tuesday evenings beginning at 4:30 using the .22 and center fire pistol format.
 Shooters fire a National Match Course (10 shots of Slow Fire, 10 shots of Timed Fire, and 10 shots of Rapid Fire) with a .22 and then another National Match Course with a Center Fire gun.
-Each shooter is on a team and the top four scores make up the team’s score.
-The league runs from September through May and new shooters are always welcome.
+Each shooter is on a team and the individual scores are combined to make up the team’s score.
+The league runs from October through May and new shooters are always welcome.

 Our third type of competition the NRA approved match, is our 3-gun matches held one weekend per month February, March, April, May, June, September, October, and November.
 They take about three hours to complete.
 We fire 20 shots of Slow Fire, 20 shots of Timed Fire, and 20 shots of Rapid Fire with each of three guns, the .22, the Center Fire and the .45.
 We may substitute special matches such as an indoor Sectional match which is a match fired at 50 feet using only a .22.
 Results from all Sectional matches around the country are sent in to the NRA who compiles them into a single national bulletin.
 Check the NCRR calendar or upcoming events section of the web site for match details.